SolidRun/meta-solidrun-arm-imx8/README.md

 		$ bitbake imx-image-multimedia

-8. The image will be ready at ${ROOTDIR}/build-imx8mm-solidrun/tmp/deploy/images/imx8mmsolidrun.
+The image will be ready at <ROOTDIR>/build-imx8mm-solidrun/tmp/deploy/images/imx8mmsolidrun and should look as follow:
+		imx-image-multimedia-imx8mmsolidrun-<build-time>.rootfs.wic.bz2